Key Quote

 THE BLAZON TRADITION

-Shelley draws on the blazon tradition (Renaissance poetry praising a beloved's qualities through elaborate comparisons), but with a twist: instead of comparing the beloved TO nature, he argues that nature itself demands their union.
-The poem also echoes the carpe diem (seize the day) tradition of Marvell and Herrick — poetry that uses philosophical arguments to persuade a reluctant beloved.
+Shelley draws on the blazonblazon — A poetic convention of praising a beloved through a catalogue of comparisons tradition (Renaissance poetry praising a beloved's qualities through elaborate comparisons), but with a twist: instead of comparing the beloved TO nature, he argues that nature itself demands their union.
+The poem also echoes the carpe diemcarpe diem — 'Seize the day'; the idea that life is short and pleasure should not be delayed tradition of Marvell and Herrick — poetry that uses philosophical arguments to persuade a reluctant beloved.

 Key Words